 What is the Youth Council?

-The Youth Council is a research and advisory board composed of students dedicated to the improvement and development of Discovery Center with innovative ideas geared towards the exploration and education of all age groups with a fun, entertaining, hands-on experience for the betterment of the community.
-Our goal is to gather data from students in 6th-12th grade.
-The Youth Council does not set policies, but does offer recommendations based on findings, and presents those recommendations to the Discovery Center Board of Directors.
+The Youth Council is a youth development program for students dedicated to the improvement and development of Discovery Center.
+Members help contribute innovative ideas geared toward the exploration and education of all age groups, in a fun, entertaining, hands-on way.
+With a focus on volunteering, the Youth Council provides support and offers recommendations to the Discovery Center Board of Directors, while also learning and growing themselves through their involvement.

 About Youth Council